A jar of delicate pink rose petal jam, perfect for toast or gifting

 Making jam by hand gives you pride.
 It connects you to tradition.
 It lets you slow down and savor simple pleasures.

-Picking the Appropriate Roses
+Picking the Appropriate Roses:

 • Organic only: It is common for chemicals to build up on petals.
 Only original organic roses are properly used to keep your jam safe.